Michael-Antoniades/bobboy65/README.md

 - 👋 Hi, I’m @bobboy65
 - 👀 I’m interested in ...
 React and Smart Contracts
 - 🌱 I’m currently learning ...
 React to build my first webpage
 - 💞️ I’m looking to collaborate on ...
-Smart Contracts/Origin Marketplace NFT Minting and support for clients
+Smart Contracts/Origin Marketplace NFT Minting and support for clients eventually
 - 📫 How to reach me ...

 <!---